efrenps/alegra-client/README.md

 ## Alegra React Client

 - You need `alegra-oauth` and `alegra-api` in order to run this application.
-- Add your .env file to root folder (plese update the GraphQL URL with `alegra-api` url)
+- Add your .env file to root folder (please update the GraphQL URL with `alegra-api` url)
 - Run `docker-compose  --env-file .env up -d`